 In Conclusion

-If you are reading this, it’s a sign you are either starting or already on the path.
+If you are reading this, it’s a sign you are starting or already on the path from awareness to enlightenment.
 The journey from awake to aware is a lifelong adventure.
 We recommend using as many tools as possible.
 Several tools on our website will assist you in your inner quest.
 If you have questions, you can always contact us.

 References